mpollmeier/scala-repl-pp/README.md

 {"success":true,"uuid":"e2640fcb-3193-4386-8e05-914b639c3184","stdout":"val baz: Int = 93\n"}%
 ```

-And there's even a websocket channel that allows you to get notified when the query has finished.
+There's even a websocket channel that allows you to get notified when the query has finished.
 For more details and other use cases check out [ReplServerTests.scala](server/src/test/scala/replpp/server/ReplServerTests.scala)

 Server-specific configuration options as per `srp --help`:
 ```